aleen42/PersonalWiki/git/model/model.md

 After creating a new branch and switching to it, we bump the version number.
 Here, **bump-version.sh** is a fictional shell script that changes some files in the working copy to reflect the new version.
 (This can of course be a manual change - the point being that some files change.)
 Then, the bumped version number is committed.

+This new branch may exist there for a while, until the release may be rolled out definitely.
+During that time, bug fixes may be applied in this branch (rather than on the **develop** branch).
+Adding large new features here is strictly prohibited.
+They must be merged into **develop**, and therefore, wait for the next big release.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>